ahurford/quantitative-training-resources/README.md

 ## Summary.md
 This is a summary of discussions related to quantitative training cataloguing ideas that have been considered and rejected.

-All other files are perhaps self explanatory.
+All other files are perhaps self explanatory based on the naming.